Katy Leakey Interview (Part Four)

 2) Protect Workers’ Rights: The company works with the employees to set prices, schedule working hours, etc. We always consult our workers to make sure they approve of our decisions.

-abides by all of the fair trade principles.
+The Zulugrass Single Strand Necklace, like all of the Leakey Collection's products, abides by all of the fair trade principles. |

 And, recently, a fourth tenet has been added as well: The Environment.
 Your company agrees that the work it does isn’t detrimental to the environment.”